donnyt01/T364-web/docs/campouts/dutch-oven-cookoff.md

-For our march outing we will be going to our annual Dutch Oven Cookoff where we compete against other patrols to impress the adults with our cooking using a dutch oven.
-We try to have the best meals and get bragging rights to use aginst the other patrols.
+For our March outing, we went to Chipoakes state park and had our annual dutch oven cookoff.
+We had alot of fun learning to cook with dutch ovens outside and we had the adults judge our dishes to see who the winner in each category was.